2009 Savannah State Tigers football team: Bethune–Cookman

-The Bethune-Cookman Wildcats stopped Savannah State's Kurvin Curry on fourth-and-goal run from 1-yard line late in the fourth quarter to preserve a 34–24 win.
+The Bethune-Cookman Wildcats stopped Savannah State's Kurvin Curry on fourth-and-goal run from the 1-yard line late in the fourth quarter to preserve a 34–24 win.
 With 4:19 remaining in the game and trailing 27–24, the Tigers went on offense at the Wildcats' 8-yard line when linebacker Michael Kuku forced B-CU quarterback Matthew Johnson to fumble the football and defensive end Chris Reed recovered the ball.
 The Tigers offense attempted four plays, including two from inside B-CU's 1-yard line, but were unable to score.
 The Tigers were able to get the ball back at their own 34 yard line with 1:56 remaining in the game, but Curry's pass was intercepted by Michael Williams and returned 52 yards for a touchdown with 42 seconds left.
 Curry was intercepted again with 40 seconds left in the game by Tavaris Bell on the Tigers final offensive play of the game.

 Curry, who relieved starter A.J.
 Defilippis in the game, was 11 of 23 for 174 yards with one touchdown and two interceptions.
 Defilippis was 4 of 11 for 49 yards.
 Savannah State moved to 1–5 and the Wildcats improved to 2–4.

 Old Dominion

 Savannah State's losing streak was extended to six games after a 38–17 loss to Old Dominion.
 The loss assures the Tigers of a losing season, the eleventh consecutive, while ODU, who is in their first year of football, improves to 6–2.

 Sophomore quarterback Kurvin Curry accounted for 235 of total offense (passed for 185 yards and ran for 50 yards) and two touchdowns.
 Deleon Hollinger ended the game with 10 receptions for 70 yards.
 Antwan Allen led the SSU defense with 10 tackles.
-Late in the third quarter, Derek Williams hit a career-long 46 yard field goal to cut SSU's deficit to 31–10.
+Late in the third quarter, Derek Williams hit a career-long 46-yard field goal to cut SSU's deficit to 31–10.

 ODU quarterback Thomas DeMarco finished the game with 198 yards (14-of-20 passing) and three touchdowns without an interception.